-The "primary" and traditional heavy industries in the "secondary" sector are at the vanguard of testing and adapting to digital opportunities, and of particular importance to Canada as they provide a disproportionately large portion of our economy and labour market.
-This is important as these sectors are highly distributed across Canada, often offering the only real market-based opportunity for employment and income (particularly if flow on effects are considered).
-In contrast to many other sectors, this part of the economy is highly capital intensive and mostly export directed.
-Made in Canada solutions, while important, may be harder to control.
+The "primary" and traditional heavy industries in the "secondary" sector are at the vanguard of testing and adapting to digital opportunities, and of particular importance to Canada as they underpin a disproportionately large portion of our economy and labour market.
+Furthermore, these sectors are highly distributed across Canada, often offering the only real market-based opportunity for employment and income (particularly when flow-on effects are considered).
+In contrast to many other sectors, this part of the economy is highly capital intensive and mostly export oriented.
+Made-in-Canada solutions, while important, may be harder to control or exploit.

-There is substantial effort globally to adapt and adopt digital technologies to agriculture, which encompasses a diverse set of production systems, has large and complicated supply chains and, is globally competitive.
+There is substantial effort globally to adapt and adopt digital technologies to agriculture, which encompasses a diverse set of production systems, has large and complicated supply chains and is globally competitive.
 Some of the technological applications are purpose-built by and for actors in these sectors but many of the applications are being repurposed from other uses, often sourced from other countries (e.g. geomatics, GPS-coordinated mobility, sensors and distributed legers).
 The level of venture capital investment, especially in agriculture, has accelerated; Canada ranks about third in the world in terms of activity.
 The Canadian agri-food sector is differentially adapting and adopting these technologies.
 In western Canada, most commercial farmers now use at least one and most use many digital applications.
-Almost all farmers surveyed recently used GPS guidance systems for their operations (98%), more than 85% of the combine harvesters used some form of real-time monitoring and 70% of chemical, 37% of fertilizer and 26% of seed applications used automatic section control (with variable rate applications in response to land and soil conditions).
-About two-thirds of farmers report using temperature and moisture sensors to monitor grain stores and 40% use remote imagery in-season to monitor crops.
+Almost all farmers surveyed recently used GPS guidance systems for their operations (98 per cent), more than 85 per cent of the combine harvesters used some form of real-time monitoring and 70 per cent of chemical, 37 per cent of fertilizer and 26 per cent of seed applications used automatic section control (with variable rate applications in response to land and soil conditions).
+About two-thirds of farmers report using temperature and moisture sensors to monitor grain stores and 40 per cent use remote imagery inseason to monitor crops.
 The challenge is that except for a few entrepreneurial plug-ins and apps, most of the big investments are directed by foreign enterprises and directed to exploiting global markets.

-In extractive industries, such as mining, oil and gas, technical and scientific challenges of digging deeper, extracting lower grade minerals and drilling in more remote or challenging areas are driving the technology.
-This is compounded by the complexity of the underlying economics of extractive industries, which face protracted commodity price fluctuations, interspersed with occasional and surprising price shocks.
-While there is widespread belief that digitalizationincluding advanced robotics, big data and analytics, artificial intelligence, mobile computing, wearable technology, internet of things (IoT), and autonomous and near-autonomous vehicleswill transform extractive industries, the timelines and consequences for such a transformation are less clear.
-For both mining and oil and gas companies, the future could include heavily digitalized assets (i.e., oil rigs, mining equipment), capable of high levels of autonomy and interasset cooperation, operating within challenging natural environments (e.g., a deep or remote mine or far offshore oil field) monitored using advanced embedded and remote intelligent sensor technology.
-The digital enterprise could be part of a digital world in which technology would be deployed to improve supply chain management and resource management, to balance supply and demand for product, to manage contracting among project partners, and to help secure and maintain public confidence.
+In extractive industries, such as mining, oil and gas, the technical and scientific challenges of digging deeper, extracting lower grade minerals and drilling in more remote or challenging areas are driving the technology.
+This is compounded by the complexity of the underlying economics of extractive industries, which face protracted commodity price cycles, interspersed with occasional and surprising price shocks.
+While there is widespread belief that digitalization-including advanced robotics, big data and analytics, artificial intelligence, mobile computing, wearable technology, internet of things (IoT), and autonomous and near-autonomous vehicles-will transform extractive industries, the timelines and consequences for such a transformation are less clear.
+For both mining and oil and gas companies, the future could include heavily digitalized assets (i.e., oil rigs, mining equipment) capable of high levels of autonomy and inter-asset cooperation, operating within challenging natural environments (e.g., a deep or remote mine or far offshore oil field) monitored using advanced embedded and remote intelligent sensor technology.
+New digital enterprises are predicted to be deployed to improve supply chain management and resource management, to balance supply and demand for product, to manage contracting among project partners, and to help secure and maintain public confidence.